Oxana Shevchenko — Private Piano Recital

 Getting the Piano Tuned

-On top of all this, the host is a close friend with Urs Bachmann, who had been tuning the piano for Yulianna Avdeeva’s recitals, but also for Stephen Kovacevich’s Recital in Baden — in fact, I consider Urs Bachmann the best piano tuner in Europe (if not more) — he serves numerous festivals, such as Verbier, Ernen, Gstaad, and he is Stephen Kovacevich‘s and András Schiff‘s favorite tuner (and probably that of numerous other artists as well).
+On top of all this, the host is a close friend with Urs Bachmann, who had been tuning the piano for Yulianna Avdeeva’s recitals.
+He also did the tuning for Stephen Kovacevich’s Recital in Baden.
+In fact, I consider Urs Bachmann the best piano tuner in Europe (if not more).
+He serves numerous festivals, such as Verbier, Ernen, Gstaad, and he is Stephen Kovacevich‘s and András Schiff‘s favorite tuner (and probably that of numerous other artists as well).
 Urs Bachmann offered to tune the piano again — and he had one open time slot in an extremely busy travel schedule (to places as far as Uruguay and to Carnegie Hall in New York) — January 16th!

 The Recital Program